JupiterOne-Archives/docs-old/guides/J1-what-is-it.md

 After you import your data, you can analyze and visualize your complete infrastructure and [security cyber asset inventory](asset-inventory-filters.md) using the J1 Assets app.
-In addition, the Assets app helps you can understand the types and classes of cyber assets you have, and the relationships between them.
+In addition, the Assets app helps you understand the types and classes of cyber assets you have, and the relationships between them.

 ### Policies